-As of December 31, 2021, we had foreign net operating loss carryforwards in the amount of \$0.9 million.
-These carryforwards were generated by the Company's Canadian based subsidiary and begin to expire in 2039.
+As of December 31, 2023 and 2022, we had foreign net operating loss carryforwards in the amount of \$4.0 million and \$2.1 million, respectively.
+Of the total carryforwards, \$1.4 million and \$1.7 million, respectively, were generated by the Company's Canadian based subsidiary and \$2.6 million and \$0.4 million, respectively, were generated by the Company's United Kingdom based subsidiary.
+The Canadian-based net operating losses begin to expire in 2039 and the United Kingdom based net operating losses carry forward indefinitely.

 The Company recognizes deferred tax assets to the extent it believes these assets are more likely than not to be realized.
 Valuation allowances have been established with regard to the tax benefits of our foreign net operating losses.
 In making such a determination, the Company considers all available positive and negative evidence, including future reversals of existing taxable temporary differences, projected future taxable income, tax planning strategies and recent results of operations.
-After considering all of those factors, management recorded a \$0.2 million valuation allowance for the deferred tax assets related to the foreign net operating losses which are not more likely than not to be realized as of December 31, 2021.
+After considering all of those factors, management recorded a \$0.5 million and \$0.6 million valuation allowance for the deferred tax assets related to the foreign net operating losses which are not more likely than not to be realized as of December 31, 2023 and 2022.